 The biggest threats are the loss of habitat due to pollution, egg collection, and also climate change.

-The six species of flamingos are found in the Americas, Africa, Asia and Europe.
+The six species of flamingos are found in the Americas, Africa, Asia, and Europe.

 They feed on very small invertebrates and algae suspended in water and mud.

-They inhabit shallow bodies of water, usually saline, brackish or alkaline in areas ranging from sea level to 5,000 m.
+They inhabit shallow bodies of water, usually saline, brackish, or alkaline, in areas ranging from sea level to 5,000 m.

 Table of Content

-The meaning of the scientific name of flamingos refers to the color red or pink.
+The meaning of scientific name of flamingos refers to the color red or pink.
 Flamingos are grouped into three genera that are Phoenicopterus, Phoenicoparrus, and Phoeniconaias.
 Phoeni in Greek means red feathers.